react-native-community/cli/docs/commands.md

 react-native clean
 ```

 Cleans caches.
 Commonly used to ensure build failures are not due to stale cache.
 By default, it will prompt which caches to purge, with Watchman and Metro already checked.
+To omit interactive prompt (e.g. in scripts), please use `--include` flag.

 #### Options